lvella/solmap/README.md

 at zero, but at anywhere from zero to 5 minutes from that point.

-This could be a much simpler Python script, instead of this convoluted C++ threaded program, but this is a work in progress, and must eventually do something much crazier.
+This could be a much simpler Python script, instead of this convoluted C++ threaded program, but this is a work in progress.
+Eventually, it will use Vulkan GPU interface to calculate the solar incidence over the surface of the 3D model provided as input.

 ## Dependencies

+To build, you need:
-You need Python 3 with CFFI to build, and PyEphem on Python path to run.
+ - Python 3 with CFFI, for Python interface;
+ - GLM library, for linear algebra.

+To run, you need:
+ - Python 3 with CFFI;
+ - PyEphem on your Python path, for astronomical sun positioning;
+ - Vulkan, for GPU access;
+ - Assimp, to load 3D models.